Violent Minds: Modernism and the Criminal (Cambridge University Press, 2019)

 For a brief account of one of the book’s key arguments, see my post on the Cambridge Core Blog, “Can Crime Fiction Be Modernist?”

-Time and Again: Twentieth-Century British Fiction and the Form of the Series (book manuscript in progress)
+Time and Again: Modernism and the Form of the Series

 “Crime Fiction and Criminology,” The Routledge Companion to Crime Fiction, ed.
-Janice M. Allan, Jesper Gulddal, Stewart King, and Andrew Pepper (London: Routledge).
-Forthcoming.
+Janice M. Allan, Jesper Gulddal, Stewart King, and Andrew Pepper (London: Routledge, 2020), 273-281.

 “On the Uses of Seriality for Modern Periodical Studies: An Introduction,” Journal of Modern Periodical Studies 9.1 (2018): v-xix.